 Not sure what to do with your coffee or tea scraps?
 Easy, turn them into a gently exfoliating soap!
 Read on to discover this exfoliating soap recipe reusing coffee grounds.

 If you are not a coffee drinker, you can also use tea grounds.

-As the soap will be exfoliating, I have used a high quantity of olive oil to ensure the soap is very moisturising, as well as sunflower oil to add silkiness to the lather.
+As the soap will be exfoliating, we need to use a high quantity of olive oil to ensure the soap is very moisturising.
+We will also use sunflower oil to add silkiness to the lather.

-As a first step we will prepare our lye solution using a stainless steel saucepan or a heat safe pyrex glass container.
-Remember, always add the lye to the water and never the opposite and please make sure you are geared up for safety.
-Even if you wear glasses please wear your safety googles and your mask.The solution will heat up and we need to wait for it to cool down to about 110 F-36 C. Make sure to cover it with a cloth and leave it in a safe area far from pet and children.
+1. For the first step we will prepare our lye solution using a stainless steel saucepan or a heat safe pyrex glass container.
+Remember, always add the lye to the water and never the opposite!

+2. After the solution has heated up, we need to wait for it to cool down to about 110 F-43 C. Make sure to cover it with a cloth and leave it in a safe area far from pet and children.

-At the stage, we also incorporate our essential oils and coffee mix and mix well with a spatula until well incorporated.
-Stick blend a few more seconds to reach a slightly thicker trace and pour into your chosen moulds.
+8. Stick blend for a few more seconds to reach a slightly thicker trace and then pour the mixture into your chosen moulds.

 9. Leave the soap to harden in the mould for about 24 hours.
 Once hard, gently remove it from the mould and leave to cure, allowing any leftover lye to evaporate from the soap, for at least 4 weeks (better if 6!).

 Your exfoliating coffee soap is now ready to use!
 I always love when a recipe uses leftover food waste.
 Let me know if you try it by tagging me on Instagram @bottegazerowaste.